-Acceptance of the LGBT+ community is even higher than in the US in many countries.
+Acceptance of the LGBTQ+ community is even higher than in the US in many countries.
 Students who participate in study abroad programs in these places, may gain a new international perspective and a renewed comfort with their sexual or gender identity.

 Trans students who want to study abroad should research their host country and look into immigration rules and regulations.

-Some Questions you may want to consider, research, and ask about when looking at host countries:
+Some questions you may want to consider, research, and ask about when looking at host countries:

 - What are gender relations in the host country?